mandhir/mandhir.github.io/README.md

 ![Salesforce Opportunities Analysis Image](/assets/img/powerbi1.jpg)

-The following is an example of a dashboard that I recently built which allows commercial partners to analyze quotes and opportunities data from Salesforce.
-The project involved understanding user requirements, Salesforce objects, Power BI and complex DAX formulas.
+The above is an example of a dashboard that I recently built which allows commercial partners to analyze quotes and opportunities data from **Salesforce**.
+The project involved understanding user requirements, Salesforce objects, **Power BI** and complex **DAX** formulas.

-### Databricks/Azure: R visualization example from Combo deals notebook
+### Databricks/Azure: R visualization from Combo deals project

 ![Visualization of Open Orders across Endo vs Comm in Databricks](/assets/img/visualization_in_R.jpg)